-Employers, human resource departments, and business consultants of all sizes are still trying to wrap their heads around the Affordable Care Act (ACA) and what health care reform means for their business and employees.
+Employers, human resource departments, and business consultants are still trying to wrap their heads around the Affordable Care Act (ACA) and what health care reform means for their business and employees.
 Here are three key regulations every employer should know about health care reform:

 Health Insurance Exchanges